Meyaal/Dine/README.md

 * [Figma](https://www.figma.com/)
 Was used for create wireframes for deskop and mobile screen.
 * [LucidChart](https://www.lucidchart.com/)
-Was used for create database schema.
+Was used to create database schema.

 ## Testing

+### Automated testing
+- I've tested some forms but I'm not that used to automated testing yet.
+I wanted to experiment a bit.

+### Manual testing

-The site was constantly tested during the process of creating the site in the Gitpod Environment and the deployed site on Heroku was also tested in terms of user experience.
+- The site was constantly tested during the process of creating the site in the Gitpod Environment and the deployed site on Heroku was also tested in terms of user experience.
 The available functionality and user experience is shown in the table below.

 | Goals/actions  | As a guest | As a logged user  | Result | Comment |
 |--|:--:|:--:|:--:|--|